charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 `tokens = Evaluation.parseInfixToRPN( tokens )`

-Now go over the tokens, coverting to RPN (postfix) via the shunting yard algorithm.
-TokenOperandFunctionCall, TokenOperandList and TokenOperandSubClause are all handled recursively.
+Now go over the tokens, coverting to RPN (postfix) via the shunting yard algorithm. `TokenOperandFunctionCall`, `TokenOperandList` and `TokenOperandSubClause` are all handled recursively.

 ## execution / evaluation

-List of tokens are converted to equivalent list of Instruction subclasses: InstructionOperands and InstructionOperators from TokenOperands/TokenOperators.
-Recursive creation of InstructionOperandSubClauses from TokenOperandSubClause.
-(Likewise for TokenOperandFunctionCall and TokenOperandList.)
+List of tokens are converted to equivalent list of Instruction subclasses: `InstructionOperands` and `InstructionOperators` from `TokenOperands`/`TokenOperators`.
+Recursive creation of `InstructionOperandSubClauses` from `TokenOperandSubClause`.
+(Likewise for `TokenOperandFunctionCall` and `TokenOperandList`.)

 `var instructions as Instructions = tokens.asInstructions()`

-The resulting list of Instructions is what can then be executed/evaluated.
+The resulting list of `Instructions` is what can then be executed/evaluated.
 (And also cached, so if an expression/formula string remains unchanged, it does not need to be re-compiled if re-executed.)

 `var result as Variant = Evaluation.evaluate( instructions )`

+At the moment result comes back as Variant, and all evaluation is done with Xojo's inbuilt types.
+Which means there's lots of vry ugly Variant handling scattered everywhere.
+I'll likely eventually change this to use my own `Value` class.

+Also, I want the result to come back with lots of other extra information: mainly what all the nested `InstructionOperandSubClauses`, `TokenOperandFunctionCall` and `TokenOperandList` evaluated to, so the host app can display all of this in the (sort of AST) structure of the formula to the user, allowing them to understand what they've written (and helping them debug if neccesary).